STAY CONNECTED. BECOME A POWERFUL VOICE. YOU CAN MAKE A DIFFERENCE.

 PFTN is a powerful self-advocacy organization, leading a vibrant, engaged and growing movement of self-advocates committed to the full inclusion of people with disabilities in society.

-PFTN empowers people with disabilities to be community leaders in addressing issues of equality that affect them.
+PFTN empowers people with disabilities to have voices in addressing issues of equality that affect them.

-PFTN has a strong advisory council led by self-advocates, mentors and staff
+PFTN has a strong advisory council led by self-advocates, supported by mentors and staff

-PFTN will support development of at least one local chapter in the west, middle and east regions of Tennessee, partnering with chapters of The Arc or other organizations for techncial and structural support
+PFTN is supporting development of local chapters in the west, middle and east regions of Tennessee, partnering with chapters of The Arc and other organizations for techncial and structural support.

 Local PFTN chapters